 Chatbots leverage chat mediums, such as SMS text, website chat windows, social media (Twitter, Facebook), or instant messaging platforms (Whatsapp, Wechat, Messenger) to receive and respond to the messages.
 Choosing the right type of chatbot and platform for your business depends upon a number of factors, which may range from business size, customer base to purpose of deploying a chatbot.

-For chatbot development, you can go for off-the-shelf platforms like wit.ai, Chatfuel, api.ai.
+For chatbot development, you can go for off-the-shelf bots like wit.ai, Chatfuel, api.ai.
 While these tools works well for basic customer engagement requirements, they do have limitations when over-the-top functionalities are to be integrated within chatbots.
 In such cases, the recommendation is to opt for custom chatbot development services.